mdelbra/two-photos-psf-estim/README.txt

 - The lapack library is required on the system for compilation and execution.

-- HOMOGRAPHY + ORSA (an implementation form IPOL is given with the proposed code)
+- HOMOGRAPHY + ORSA (an implementation form IPOL [2] is given with the proposed code)

+[2] "Automatic Homographic Registration of a Pair of Images, with A Contrario Elimination of Outliers"
+ L. Moisan, P. Moulon, P. Monasse
+ Image Processing On Line, 2012
+ DOI: 10.5201/ipol.2012.mmm-oh

 Compilation
 -----------